Knowledge-Aware Evolution for Task-Free Streaming Federated Continual Learning with Arbitrary Class Overlap: Methodology

-However, computing full-model gradients for both losses incurs prohibitive computational overhead.
-Following \cite{10} which demonstrates that output layer gradients effectively reflect whole-model dynamics as they dominate total gradients at convergence, we adopt gradients of the output layer $h$ as computationally efficient proxies:
+This weight naturally increases to strengthen constraints for knowledge retention when buffer gradients dominate, and decreases to relax these constraints when new data gradients prevail.
+However, computing the full-model gradients for both replay and task losses incurs two full backward passes.
+Following \cite{10}, we use the output layer $h$ as a proxy, and define the actual weight $\lambda_k^{t,j+1}$ for epoch $j+1$ as:

-This approximation replaces two full backward passes with output-layer-only computations, reducing computational overhead.
-Gradient norms are computed from running averages of batch gradients within each epoch.
-For the first epoch, client $k$ initializes its local model with the global model (i.e., $\theta_k^{t,1} = \theta_g^{t-1}$).
-Lacking historical gradient information and considering new and historical tasks equally important, we set $\lambda_k^{t,1} = 1$.
+This approximation replaces full backward passes with output-layer computations to reduce overhead, with gradient norms computed from running averages of batch gradients within each epoch.
+In the first epoch, each client $k \in \mathcal{K}$ initializes its local model $\theta_k^{t,0} = \theta_g^{t-1}$ and sets $\lambda_k^{t,1} = 1$.